eakjb/EakjbData/README.md

 DataInterfaces - Provide methods for working with raw data by handling caching and parsing.
 DataAdapters - Convert raw data (XML, YAML, SQL, etc...) to DataStructures DataStructure - Attribute-based data tree
-DataField - Contains data within an attribute which may be a primitive (likely a java.lang.String) or a DataStructure

 **TODO:**
 	- Update javadoc comments for